Walter F. Dillingham: Career

+Death and legacy

-His son Benjamin Franklin Dillingham II (1916–1998) ran with the Hawaii Republican Party against Daniel Inouye for the Senate in 1962 and lieutenant governor in 1974 but lost both elections.
-The other Senator from Hawaii, Hiram Fong, gave the eulogy at his funeral after his death October 22, 1963.
+The other Senator from Hawaii, Hiram Fong, gave the eulogy at his funeral, after his death October 22, 1963.
 Fong said he lived a life that spanned the full spectrum of Hawaiian history".
 Dillingham is buried at the Valley of the Temples Memorial Park in Kāneʻohe.

 In 1961, his son Lowell Smith Dillingham (1911–1987) merged the remains of the Oahu Railway and Land Company and the Hawaiian Dredging and Construction Company to form the Dillingham Corporation.
 It was sold to private investors in 1983 for $347 million.

 A daughter Elizabeth Dillingham (1921–2011) married investment banker Myron Arms Wick Jr. (1915—1990) in 1940.